Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-1.md

 5. Now you can run the script.
 Just call: `./copy-token.sh <myusername> <mypassword>` and have the token in your clipboard!

-I'll describe each step of the bash code later...
+This was't a long blog post, but surely a time consuming instruction for you.
+So I'll describe each step of the bash code [in the part 2](/be-productive-using-bash-scripts-on-windows-part-2/).